 We are a diverse community of internationally recognized faculty with a commitment to equity, access, and social justice.
 Our programs include literacy acquisition, sociocultural theory, Indigenous education, heritage-language revitalization, the study of households and community settings, children’s and adolescent literatures and literacy, science and mathematics education, environmental learning and sustainability, curriculum theory, classroom organization and management, and teacher education and development.

 We also offer a teaching degree through a new partnership with Sunnyside Unified School District called Pathways to Teaching.

-Teacher certification programs in TLS include undergraduate degree programs in early childhood education (birth – age 8) and elementary education (grades K-8), with a bilingual endorsement option.
-At the graduate level, the Teach Arizona program leads to a master's degree with certification as a teacher of Math, Science, English, American government, History, or Spanish in middle or high schools (grades 7-12).
+At the graduate level, the Teach Arizona program (available in Tucson and Phoenix/Chandler) leads to a master's degree with certification as a teacher of Math, Science, English, American government, History, or Spanish in middle or high schools (grades 7-12).
 Additional programs lead to endorsements in bilingual education, reading, and English as a Second Language (ESL).
 For more information on teacher certification programs, go to the certification programs page.